tiltonneena/Influenza-Analysis/README.md

 - **Tableau:** all of the visualizations and the final presentation for this project were created within this visualization software, including temporal forecasting, geospatial visualization, treemaps, and final dashboard.

 ### Data Source
-Although this is a fictional medical staffing agency, the data sets obtained for this project were from real and publicly available governmental sources.
+Although this is a fictional medical staffing agency, the data sets obtained for this project were from real and publicly-available government sources.
 - [Influenza deaths by geography, time, age, and gender – CDC](https://github.com/tiltonneena/InfluenzaSeason-Project/blob/main/Datasets/CDC_InfluenzaDeaths.xlsx)
 - [Population data by Geography – U.S. Census Bureau](https://github.com/tiltonneena/InfluenzaSeason-Project/blob/main/Datasets/USCensus_PopulationData.xlsx)
 - [Vaccination data by State - CDC](https://github.com/tiltonneena/InfluenzaSeason-Project/blob/main/Datasets/CDC_StateFluVaxData.csv)

 ### Methodology
-1. Before any analysis, initial project management plan was drafted for the purpose of stakeholder communication.
-The project management plan included meeting schedules, milestones, and final deliverables proposal, outlining the project plan for accomplishing given business requirements.
+1. Before any analysis, an initial project management plan was drafted for the purpose of stakeholder communication.
+The project management plan included meeting schedules, milestones, and a final deliverables proposal outlining the project plan.

     <p align="center">
       <img width="469" height="356" src="Images/PrjMgmt.jpg"/>